 When you think of tabletop RPGs, the first game that probably comes to mind for you is Dungeons & Dragons.
-Wizard of the Coast's RPG masterpiece has become as ubiquitous as Kleenex is for facial tissues.
+Wizards of the Coast's RPG masterpiece has become as ubiquitous as Kleenex is for facial tissues.

 2. Stars Without Number

 Stars Without Number has quite a few benefits over other games.

 First of all, it's cheap, with a Revised Edition PDF selling for only $19.99.
 Additionally, it's a true sandbox game, making it nearly limitless in terms of value.

 It's also built to make being the game master as easy as possible, so the group can spend more time having fun and less time preparing.

 Like all good tabletop RPGs, this one is packed with depth, so there's plenty for players and GMs to sink their teeth into.